Mississippi Labor Laws Guide

 Now let's see what are the state requirements for Mississippi employers when it comes to the frequency of payments.

-Under Mississippi statute, employers are required to provide payment once every two weeks.
+Under Mississippi law, employers are required to provide payment once every two weeks or twice a month.

-So, the payroll periods operate on a semi-monthly basis.
+So, the payroll periods operate on a semi-monthly basis or a bi-weekly basis.

-In other words, employers offer compensation for their employees no later than 13 days after the end day in a certain pay period.
+In other words, employers must compensate their employees no later than 14 days after a certain pay period ends.

 This rule does not cover private employers and therefore applies only to: